Job Market Paper

 We use newly constructed individual-level panel data for Denmark covering more than 30 years to document and understand the origins and consequences of spatial sorting by age and family status within cities.
 Based on by reduced-form evidence that disentangles sorting by age and family status from correlated individual effects, we develop a quantitative urban model with heterogeneity by skill, age, and family status.
 We use the quantified model to show that the main mechanism driving spatial sorting is heterogeneity in preferences for local amenities.
 Finally, we use the estimated model to explore the effect of demographic change — population aging, falling fertility, and increasing singlehood — on cities and find that their combined effect on cities will be substantially more muted than any of these changes on their own.

-with Daniel A. C. Barbosa, Thiemo Fetzer and Pedro C. L. Souza.
+Can Trust Be Built through Citizen Monitoring of Police Activity?
+Evidence from Santa Catarina, Brazil with Daniel A. C. Barbosa, Pedro C. L. Souza and Thiemo Fetzer.
 Cambrige University Press, 2024.